 To support an RP's development programme, some Assured tenancies can be let on affordable rent terms.
-These rents are set at a level which is no more than 80% of the estimated market rent for the accommodation (including all service charges) based on a valuation in accordance with a method recognized by the Royal Institute of Chartered Surveyors (RICS) as required by the Rent Standard.
+These rents are set at a level which is no more than 80% of the estimated market rent for the accommodation (including all relevant service charges) based on a valuation in accordance with a method recognized by the Royal Institute of Chartered Surveyors (RICS) as required by the Rent Standard.

-From October 2016, Bernicia discontinued the conversion to affordable rent tenancies.
-However, for the remaining current Affordable Rents, a calculation will still be required upon relet, to determine whether a further Affordable rent is charged, compared to a Formula rent.
-The formula rent is deemed to be the 'floor' i.e. the rent charged should not drop below this level.
+Bernicia has a number of affordable rent tenancies that are subject to this regime.
+Upon handover from the developer or on relet, a valuation and calculation is required to determine the rent to be charged.
+The formula rent is deemed to be the 'floor' i.e., the rent charged should not drop below this level.
+A member of the Executive team is required to approve any relet rent.

 The affordable rent for each property will be re-evaluated (also known as rebased) each time the property becomes vacant using a RICS approved method.
-The option to re-let conversions at a social rent shall also be considered at this point.
+The option to convert the property on re-let from an affordable rent property to a social rent property shall also be considered at this point for properties that had previously been converted from formula rent.
 It is important to note that properties developed as Affordable units as part of a Homes England Development Programme will remain affordable units even when the Formula rent 'floor' is applied.